 One example is short chain fatty acids (SCFAs).
 They have several important gut-focused roles including supporting the gut barrier, providing gut cells with energy, and preventing growth of potentially harmful microbes.

-Some SCFAs can enter the bloodstream.
+But some SCFAs can enter the bloodstream too.
 Once they’ve travelled to the brain, it’s thought they might cross the blood brain barrier and alter brain structure and function.

 4. The Immune System

-The majority of our immune system (70%) sits within the gut wall (called gut-associated lymphoid tissue or ‘GALT’ for short).
+Around 70% of the immune system is housed along the gut wall in what’s called gut-associated lymphoid tissue (or ‘GALT’ for short).

-This is because the gut is constantly exposed to a wide range of potentially harmful threats from our food and the environment.
-These immune cells are primed ready to jump into action, if needed.
+Because the gut is constantly exposed to a wide range of potentially harmful threats from our food and the environment, this strategic placement keeps immune cells on standby and ready to jump into action, when needed.

-Immune cells can pump out chemical messengers which can enter the bloodstream.
-For example, cytokines are small proteins with anti-inflammatory or pro-inflammatory effects.
-They can travel to the brain and alter brain function and behaviour.
+Immune cells can pump out chemical messengers, such as cytokines, that enter the bloodstream.
+These small proteins have anti-inflammatory or pro-inflammatory effects and can travel to the brain where they can alter brain function and behaviour.

 Sources